Lamden/lamden-js/README.md

 # lamden-js
-This is the Lamden javascript implementation used in the [Lamden Wallet Chrome Extention](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/lgkgmnhecgdjiifepobmobkeeeheakko) ([Github](https://github.com/Lamden/wallet)).
+This is the Lamden javascript implementation used in the [Lamden Wallet Chrome Extention](https://chrome.google.com/webstore/detail/lamden-wallet-browser-ext/fhfffofbcgbjjojdnpcfompojdjjhdim) ([Github](https://github.com/Lamden/wallet)).

-This package should work in Node.js and Broswer implementations.
+This package should work in Node.js and Browswer implementations.

 ## Install